009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 Most important: A detailed description of your approach, work, findings and concrete achievements towards the use case.
 Here you should accumulate the largest part of your writing.

-A summary if the targets have been achieved, and if not - and whatever the reason is - why it wasn't achieved.
+A summary if the targets have been achieved, and if not - and whatever the reason is - why it wasn't achieved